rlporter24/Amplicon-dual-index-demux/README.md

   `configfile: "config/test_config.yaml`.\
   If you aren’t using a job manager like slurm, you can use the command:\
   `snakemake --cores 1`\
-  in the 16S-demux-edits directory to start the analysis.
+  in the 16S-demux directory to start the analysis.
 If you are using a job manager, you will need to submit a job to run this command.
 An example script “submitSnakemake.sh” is included, which will launch an interactive shell within the container and run the entire snakemake pipeline.\
   __Note:__ To use this submission script, be sure to change the SBATCH parameters at the top as needed, and ensure that the image name in the line:\
 `singularity shell ../demux-image.sif`\
 matches the image name from your build.
 The analysis time will vary with the number and size of input files.
-Fully processing a run with 288 fastq.gz files with average size 22 MB with 24 cores took XXX.
 If the run is successful, a message similar to that below should be output:\
 *example output*.\
 __Note:__ Before starting the actual run, you can use the command `snakemake -n` to do a dry run.
 This is helpful for ensuring that names and file locations are correct before starting the full run.

 ## Inputs
 In addition to the sequencing data itself, there are two input files needed for demultiplexing: a fastq file list, and a sample sheet.
 Additionally, the included config.yaml file will need to be edited.\
 The general file structure created by the Docker/Singularity images is shown below.
 Within the main folder (16s-demux), there are two important folders, config and workflow.
-The code for running the analysis is stored in workflow/rules, and outputs are generated within workflow/out/.
+The code for running the analysis is stored in workflow/rules/, and outputs are generated within workflow/out/.
 Test files and most input files are found within the config folder.\
-Test files are included within config (‘test_config.yaml’, ‘test_fastq.txt’, ‘test_samplesheet.txt’), and the official config.yaml file, fastq file list, and samplesheets should also be included in the config folder.
-Here the fastq file list and samplesheets are named ‘samplesheet.tsv’ and ‘fastqlist.txt’, but the names can vary.
-The indexfordemux.txt file, which includes the unique in-line indices.
+Test files are included within config/ (‘test_config.yaml’, ‘test_fastq.txt’, ‘test_samplesheet.txt’), and the official config.yaml file, fastq file list, and samplesheets should also be included in the config folder.
+Below, the fastq file list and samplesheets are named ‘fastqlist.txt’ and ‘samplesheet.tsv’ respectively, but the names can vary.
+The indexfordemux.txt file, includes the unique in-line indices.
+The default indexfordemux.txt file features the 16S V4 indexes, so this file will need to be swapped with the corresponding indexfordemux.txt file for other regions.

-The script for initiating the Snakemake run using Slurm and the Snakefile encoding the analysis are found in the top 16s-demux file.
+The script for initiating the Snakemake run using Slurm (submitSnakemake.sh) and the Snakefile encoding the analysis are found in the top 16s-demux file.
  ![image](./images/16s-demux_fileStructure.png)

 1. **Fastq data:**\
-  **Names:** Sample names should not include any spaces or underscores (hyphens are fine).
+  **Names:** Sample names should not include any spaces, underscores, or periods (hyphens are fine).
 If they do, they should be renamed before demultiplexing.\
   **Format:** Files should be formatted as gzipped fastq files, or “.fastq.gz” files.\
   **Location:** If the demultiplexing will be run locally or on a server, fastq files just need to be somewhere on that server.
 The paths to fastq files are defined by the entries included in the fastq file list and the config.yaml variable ‘fastqdir’.
 If the absolute path to the fastq files is provided in the fastq file list, then the fastqdir variable in config.yaml should be an empty string (“”).
-Otherwise, the ‘fastqdir’ path from config.yaml concatenated with the path in the fastq file list is correct.\
+Otherwise, ensure that the ‘fastqdir’ path from config.yaml concatenated with the path in the fastq file list is correct.\
   For example, the file “/home/users/TEST/sequencing/exp01/fastqs/TEST_R1_001.fastq.gz” could be accurately described with the following combinations (and plenty others!):

 | fastqdir:	(set in config.yaml) |	fastq file list: |